jup-ag/space-station/docs/100-swap-api/5-payments-through-swap.md

 ### 1. Setup

 You will need slightly different imports and also remember to set up connection to an RPC.
-If you have not set up the other typical libraries or are familiar with the Swap API, please follow this [Get Started](../1-get-started.md) and [Get Quote and Swap](./1-get-quote.md) guide.
+If you have not set up the other typical libraries or are familiar with the Swap API, please follow this [Environment Setup](/docs/environment-setup) and [Get Quote and Swap](./1-get-quote.md) guide.

 ```bash
 npm i @solana/spl-token